codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 ## Intro to Sets

-Lets say you need to bring all of your textbooks to school.
-Sets are useful when you want to create a collection of elements, but the order does not matter.
+Sets are useful when you want to create a collection of elements, *but the order does not matter*.

 #### Properties of sets

+As stated above, the elements in a set do not follow a certain order.
+Instead, all that matters is whether the element is in the set or not.
+Using the above example,

 #### Creating a new set
-To create a new set named newSet, we can initialize it like so:
+Let's say we wanted to create a new set that will contain all different types of dogs, which we will call **dogs**.
+To create a this new set, we can initialize it like so:

 ```
-var newSet = new Set();
+var dogs = new Set();
 ```

 #### Using Sets

 ##### Adding to a set

 Adding to a set is very simple.
+Using the

 ##### Finding the size of a set